danidiaz/plan-applicative/README.md

 # plan-applicative

-A writer-like Applicative/Arrow for tracking progess and estimating resources.
+A writer-like Applicative/Arrow for tracking progress and estimating resources.

 ## Motivation